 Read more about it here: Constitutional Carry Deep Overview.

-The best way to fix that problem, is to still get your permit, or at least get a non-resident concealed carry permit from a state that issues one.
+The best way to fix that problem is to get your permit still or obtain a non-resident concealed carry permit from a state that issues one.

 Here are the top five non-resident permit states.